osg-htc/user-documentation/documentation/overview/account_setup/registration-and-login.md

 for an account on a specific OSPool Access Point.
 The current default are `uw.osg-htc.org` Access Points.

+***Please do not register for an Access Point until you have been instructed to do so by a Research Computing Facilitator!***

 ### Register for `uw.osg-htc.org` Access Points

 To register for the `ap40.uw.osg-htc.org` access point, submit an application using the following steps: